getvero/vero/README.markdown

 You will be able to find your API key and secret by logging into Vero and clicking the 'Account' button at the top of the page.

-By default, events are sent asynchronously using DelayedJob.
+By default, events are sent asynchronously using a background thread.
 We do however offer a few alternatives:

     config.async = :none            # Synchronously
-    config.async = :thread          # Background thread
+    config.async = :thread          # Background thread (default)
-    config.async = :delayed_job     # DelayedJob (default)
+    config.async = :delayed_job     # DelayedJob

+**Note:** Background threads are not supported by Ruby 1.8.7 or earlier.
+You must explicitly set `config.async` to either :none or :delayed_job.

 ## Setup tracking